Upcoming webinar | 9 April 2026 Securing Agentic AI: Closing Access Gaps | Register now

 How does BYOK work?

 BYOK typically follows a process called “envelope encryption,” which uses a hierarchy of keys to protect data.
-This function is managed by the cloud provider’s key management system (KMS), which is a secure service that creates, stores and controls access to encryption keys.
+The cloud provider’s key management system (KMS) manages this function, creating, storing and controlling access to encryption keys.

 Here are the basic steps for BYOK.